Tenancy agreements explained: a guide for landlords & tenants

 A year can be a long time, and it's easy to lose documents or throw out old paperwork.
 Don't let this happen with your tenancy agreement.
 It's a vital document that you will need when the lease ends, and is effectively the rules you must live by in the house.

 Keep this, any bond lodgement forms and copies of emails in a specific folder, upload it to the Cloud and email it to yourself for safe keeping.
-Nine times out of 10 they won't be needed to resolve a dispute, but better safe than sorry!
+While these documents may not be needed often, having them on hand can prevent complications.
 Taking photos of the residency before you move in is also an excellent idea, to prove the condition of the dwelling both before and after your tenancy.

 For a thorough understanding of current rental regulations, visit Tenancy Services.